 The soda machines are expensive to clean.

 "Most of the drinks machinery is cleaned once every 2 months," Reddit user Branzarraga wrote in a thread about restaurant secrets.
-Another user, Jonbrant, wrote that they worked at a Pizza Hut and there was black mold growing in the soda fountain, but the manager refused to get it cleaned because it was too expensive.
+Another user, Jonbrant, wrote that they worked at a Pizza Hut where there was allegedly black mold growing in the soda fountain, but the manager refused to get it cleaned because it was too expensive.
 You may want to think twice before you opt for your favorite fountain soda.